kunhwiko/concepts/cloud/kubernetes/B-components.md

 ##### CRI Architecture
 ```
-Kubelets will interact with CRI compatible container runtimes or CRI shims (i.e. a bridge that implements CRI and
+Step 1) Kubelets will interact with CRI compatible container runtimes or CRI shims (i.e. a bridge that implements CRI and
         translates to something container runtimes can understand) over Unix sockets using the gRPC framework.
+Step 2) The CRI will start containers based on its logic.
+This could include invoking other plugins such as CNI as well.
+Step 3) Once the containers are created and the pod is up, kubelets will reach out to the API server to persist this
+        information into etcd.
 ```